-Securities provided to the Bank as collateral under repo (both for payment system purposes and open market operations) must be lodged in Austraclear, which is a licensed clearing and settlement (CS) facility overseen by the ASIC and the Bank and subject to the SSF Standards.
+Securities provided to the Bank as collateral under repo (both for payment system purposes and open market operations) must be lodged in Austraclear, which is a CS facility overseen by the ASIC and the Bank and subject to the Financial Stability Standards for Securities Settlement Facilities (SSF Standards).
 Close-out netting provisions included in repo contracts with participants provide for the immediate liquidation of collateral in the event of default.
 This right is supported by Part 4 of the Payment Systems and Netting Act.
 In addition, the Austraclear system is subject to high operational resilience standards and operates in the same time zone as RITS, with highly overlapping operating hours.
 The Bank would therefore expect to have prompt access to the securities it holds as collateral.